Magforum logo links to homepage

 November.
 Flush Magazine.
 Dennis, London.
 99p (£1.50); 84pp.
 Ed: Steve Muncey

-Another gambling title hits the streets a month after Poker Player.
+Another gambling title a month after Poker Player.
 The website says 100,000 copies of this online gambling guide, covering sports as well as poker, will be distributed.
 The first three issues are to be sold in WH Smith with copies (presumably free distribution) also going to airport business lounges and private members clubs.
 The publishers must have had a hard time with advertising though, because the promise of 'minimum 100 pages' is not met.
 Ex-footballer, film actor and airline-rager Vinnie Jones is on the cover.

 Mood magazine cover (France)